Be your own Fairy Godmother and feed your motivation.

 If nothing works, put all tasks and ideas aside and pick a new tool to test.

 Are you into time management?
 What’s the latest ‘great’ tool on the market?
-Test it, try implementing it for your business or personal life.
+Test it, and try implementing it for your business or personal life.
 Get involved with it as if your life depended on it.

 This simple trick would help you access a slightly different part of your brain and trigger motivation from an unexpected angle.
 It’s all about novelty feeding our curiosity.
 And what could better spark our motivation than a genuine interest?